micmejia/bible-dump/NKJV/2 Kings/2 Kgs 4.md

 So she said, "Did I ask a son of my lord?
 Did I not say, 'Do not deceive me'?"

 ###### 29
-Then he said to Gehazi, "Get[^f] yourself ready, and take my staff in your hand, and be on your way.
+Then he said to Gehazi, "Get yourself ready, and take my staff in your hand, and be on your way.
 If you meet anyone, do not greet him; and if anyone greets you, do not answer him; but lay my staff on the face of the child."

 ###### 30
 And the mother of the child said, "_As_ the Lord lives, and _as_ your soul lives, I will not leave you."
 So he arose and followed her.